Why Correcting Your Exams is the Key to Better Grades

 Correct wrong answers, whether you were confident in the answer or not.
 Fixing these responses can help to bolster new information in your brain.
 The process will add an extra layer to the mental association, strengthening the pathway to the correct answer.

 When you adjust your practice exams, you will feel disappointed in the questions you answered incorrectly.
 This is a necessary process.
-This emotional connection to the solution, even though it’s wrong, will add another layer to your understanding.
+Even though it's wrong, this emotional connection to the solution will add another layer to your understanding.

-Pulling up the correct information and rectifying your answers will help fortify the new information.
-This amplifies the emotional attachment to it.
-This mental association is further aided by aligning a connection between incorrect and correct data.
+Pulling up the correct information and rectifying your answers will help fortify the new information, amplifying your emotional attachment to it.
+Aligning a connection between incorrect and correct data further aids this mental association.

 When you come to this question again, you will feel an immediate sting when you think of how you got it wrong in the past.
 Emotion is a strong memory cue.
 The negative feeling of remembering the wrong answer will lead you to recall the correction.
 This entire process will help to bring the correct answer to the forefront when it’s “go time.”